darkphoenix2601/doreamon2.0/README.md

 Replace sqldbtype with whichever db youre using (eg postgres, mysql, sqllite, etc) repeat for your username, password, hostname (localhost?), port (5432?), and db name.

+### Notice
+<b> Note one think </b> I waste my many time in front my pc for bring back she.so that's respectable.i know you import or frok this repo and make changes.. that's ok I don't care.
+But kepp Credits.if you Kang this repo without credits I believe you are a bitch..